13 Top-Rated Weekend Getaways in Massachusetts

 Boston is a city of neighborhoods, each with its own personality.
 Tourists will find the downtown waterfront a central location and excellent starting point for visiting the city's top attractions.
 The nearby Boston Harbor Hotel and InterContinental Boston are luxurious waterfront options.

 The easiest way to get to Nantucket would be to fly from Boston via Cape Air, or you can drive to Hyannis and take the ferry over.
 It will take a few hours either way, so the journey is best made on a long weekend.
 In season, this resort area caters to tourists with deep pockets.
-The historical Jared Coffin House and The Veranda House are both within walking distance to the harbor and many restaurants.
+The historical Jared Coffin House is within walking distance to the harbor and many restaurants.

-Nestled in the beautiful Berkshires, Lenox is filled with small-town charm, which lends perfectly to a relaxing, low-key vacation.
+Nestled in the beautiful Berkshires, these neighboring towns are filled with small-town charm, which lends perfectly to a relaxing, low-key vacation.
 Year-round activities make this a favorite for family trips, romantic getaways, or solo pursuits.
-It becomes magical in the autumn, when the leaves change and vibrant colors fill the mountain.
+The region becomes magical in the autumn, when the leaves change and vibrant colors fill the mountain.

 If you just want to enjoy some peace and quiet, there are plenty of opportunities to do that as well.
-Take a class at the world famous Kripalu Center for Yoga and Health or visit the nearby Norman Rockwell Museum, which houses the largest collection of his bygone-era artwork.
+Take a class at the world famous Kripalu Center for Yoga and Health or visit the nearby Norman Rockwell Museum, which houses the largest collection of his artwork.
+Chesterwood, the summer studio of sculptor Daniel Chester French, and The Mount, home and garden of author Edith Wharton are here, as well.
 A trip to the Gilded Age Museum will take you back in time.
-If you are feeling adventurous, head out to the Ramblewild tree-to-tree adventure park.

-Summer visitors will want to make sure to look into the schedule at the Tanglewood Music Center, home of the Boston Symphony Orchestra and other famous music makers mid-June through Labor Day.
+Summer visitors will want to check the schedule at the Tanglewood Music Center, home of the Boston Symphony Orchestra and other famous musicians mid-June through Labor Day.

 Cranwell Spa & Golf Resort offers many packages for visitors, depending on your interests.
 The various buildings on the property offer a fitness room and indoor pool, and the location highlights the beauty of the area.
 Tourists will find reliable value at the Courtyard Lenox Berkshires.
 Families will appreciate the free Wi-Fi, firepit, and pool.